Daizman/AuthExample/README.md

 ## Branches

 - `main`: The base branch with the application which will be improved step by step.
-- `feature-authentication`: The branch with the authentication feature implemented.
+- `feature/authentication`: The branch with the authentication feature implemented.